d1ly/cse15l-lab-reports/week5.md

 $ grep "universes" -w -r  technical/* technical/plos/journal.pbio.0020297.txt:        different universes and showed that the critical parameter to rank the difficulty of a
 ```
-An example with "universes" which was excluded from the output above.
+An example with "universes" which was excluded from the output looking for "universe" above.

+---

 ```
 $ grep "technical" -w -r  technical/plos/*